Gogoku7/SmashWiiUSinglesOverlayStep2/README.md

 Changes from Step 1:
 - Added Character icons
 - Added score
+- Added Ports
+- Added jQuery.js to dynamically update the overlay when the CSS is altered.
+- Added fitty.js to dynamically resize the text in the overlay when the CSS is altered.

 **How to use in Open Broadcaster Software (OBS Studio):**
 - Add a new Browser source to your scene.